 - The key is available for check-out during the same hours as the wood yard, Monday-Friday 7:30 am-3:00 pm.
 BE AWARE that DPW bldg.
 1219 is locked after 4:00 pm Monday-Friday.
 If the key is not returned before DPW bldg. doors are locked, return the key as soon as possible the next business day.

 - Late key returns may result in account holds and restrictions for future wood collection access.
 Failing to return the key will result in restriction to future wood collection.
 Access restrictions will be determined by the DPW Forester.

 - The Wood Yard has a wood splitter available for customers, on a first-come-first-serve basis.

-- When the wood splitter is down it will be posted on the iSportsman home page and at the wood yard.
+- When the wood splitter is down it will be posted on the iSportsman home page.
 Call the Installation Forester for more information.